60 Second Lemon Law Assessment™

 This means there is no out-of-pocket cost to you for pursuing a lemon law claim.

 At Kahn & Associates, we have spent more than 29 years focused exclusively on lemon law cases.
 Our founder, Craig A. Kahn, successfully handled the landmark case Royster v.
 Toyota Motor Sales before the Ohio Supreme Court, establishing precedent that is now referenced nationwide.
+Here is what sets us apart for Kia owners:

 We handle Kia claims involving every model, from Tellurides with transmission failures to Sorentos with engine defects.
 After you tell us your story, we can evaluate your case in 60 seconds and tell you if you have a claim.
+Ready to find out if your Kia qualifies?
+Call us at 1-888-536-6671 or take our free 60-Second Lemon Law Assessment today.
+There is no cost and no obligation.

 Kia’s 10-year/100,000-mile powertrain warranty gives original owners a longer window to document defects and file claims for engine and transmission problems.
 However, the warranty alone does not make a vehicle a lemon.
 You still need to show a substantial defect, reasonable repair attempts, and a failure by Kia to fix the problem.